Tony58321/Statify/README.md

 documentation/web-api).
 It will allow the application to authorize and fetch user data.

 ## Goals:
+Our system will make statistics available to Spotify users, so that users can enjoy seeing information about their top music choices throughout a year.
+This is information that is not available with typical usage of the Spotify App, so it will give Spotify user’s a fun way to interact with their own statistics.
 Our ultimate goal is to enrich users' music streaming experience by providing personalized statistics on:
 - Top artists
 - Top songs